esfelurm/Github-To-Telegram/README.md

 Have a backup of GitHub projects in your channel with this robot!

+`If you live in Iran and run on your system, use a valid VPN!`

 The job of the robot is to find the projects related to the specified TOPIC and then send it to the Telegram channel.

 ## Options